jbeustice/lanyon/about.md

 ## A little background

-I grew up in the great state of California.
+I was born and raised in California.
 After high school, I left to study as an undergraduate at Brigham Young University, eventually deciding to major in Economics.
 I took two years off from university studies to serve as a missionary for the Church of Jesus Christ of Latter-Day Saints in St. Petersburg, Russia.
 A few weeks after graduating from BYU, I started in the Revenue Management Department at US Airways (currently American Airlines).

 Less than a year at US Airways, we left so that I could start work on a PhD in Economics at Washington State University.
 Along the way, I opted to fine-tune my statistical skills culminating in a master's degree in Statistics in 2016 (also from WSU).
 I am currently on the job market.